ISSN 1812-7231 Klin.inform.telemed. Volume 12, Issue 13, 2017, Pages 64–69

 Yu.
 Bataeva2, V. Kirichenko1, V. Kulbashevsky1, V. Sergeev1

-1National Aerospace University "KhAI", Kharkov 2National Medical University "KhNMU", Kharkov
+1National Aerospace University "KhAI", Kharkiv 2National Medical University "KhNMU", Kharkiv

 8. T. J. Anderson, A. Uehata, M. D. Gerhard et al. Close relation of endothelial function in the human coronary and peripheral circulations.
 Journal of the American College of Cardiology, 1995. vol. 26, iss.
 5, pp.1235-1241.

 9. Bonetti P. O., Lerman L. O., Lemon A. Endothelial dysfunction: a marker atherosclerotic risk.
 Arterioscler.
 Thromb. and Vascular Biol, 2003, vol. 23, iss.
 2, pp. 168-175.